 “We have this agency stepping way beyond its boundaries,” Senator Joe Manchin, a West Virginia Democrat who supported the measure, said before the vote.
 “It’s putting a tremendous burden on our working Americans.”

 The EPA’s regulation, issued in December, would force producers such as Southern Co.
-(SO) to install pollution-control devices or shut coal plants and substitute natural gas or wind generation.
+(SO:US) to install pollution-control devices or shut coal plants and substitute natural gas or wind generation.
 Most of the 1,100 U.S. plants already comply, the agency said when the rule was issued.

 Five Republicans voted against Inhofe’s bill, including Massachusetts Senator Scott Brown, and five Democrats voted in favor, including Manchin and Virginia Senators James Webb and Mark Warner.

 The EPA says the standard will save lives and create as much as $90 billion in annual benefits.
 It will also boost employment as power producers install scrubbing systems made by companies such as Babcock & Wilcox Co.
-(BWC) or Alstom SA (ALO), the agency said.
+(BWC:US) or Alstom SA (ALO), the agency said.

 The business community has been split over the rule.
 Some companies such as Chicago-based Exelon Corp.
-(EXC) that have already installed improved pollution controls in anticipation of the rule backed it because it would level the playing field among individual companies.
+(EXC:US) that have already installed improved pollution controls in anticipation of the rule backed it because it would level the playing field among individual companies.

 The rule was accompanied by a presidential memorandum that directs the EPA to use authority in the law to give power companies more time beyond the three-year deadline to install equipment or shut old plants.